 To make the work from home experience fun and exciting, you can introduce a few creative team engagement challenges.
-Try one of CoreHealth's team challenges that employees can participate from the comfort of their own home!
+Try one of CoreHealth's team challenges that employees can participate in from the comfort of their own homes!
 We recommend providing a prize for the winner as voted by the team.

 CoreHealth's gamified and engaging challenges are a great way to boost team bonding.
 It’s unclear when the coronavirus global pandemic will end.
 That’s why it’s more important than ever to maintain and sustain a sense of connection, camaraderie, and friendship with your employees.
 Social distancing can make your employees feel lonely.
 Therefore, running fun challenges to lighten the mood and break the tension is a great way to make your employees feel less alone.

 Continue with Health and Wellness Goals